 ## alternative hypothesis: true location shift is not equal to 0

-We see from the plot that X tends to be smaller than Y and Wilcoxon test P-value (0.0001) indicates a possible difference as well.
+We see from the plot that the values from X tends to be smaller than the values from Y and Wilcoxon test P-value (0.0001) indicates a possible difference as well.

 Example 4.5

-Generate \(n=100\) values from Uniform(-0.5, 0.5) distribution and also from Uniform(-1, 1) distribution.
+Generate \(n=100\) values from Uniform(-0.5, 0.5) distribution and another set of the same size from Uniform(-1, 1) distribution.
 Use stripchart( ) to visualize the observed data using different colors for the two samples.
 Which one seems to have higher values?
 Apply Wilcoxon rank sum test to data?
-What is P-value?
+What is the P-value?

 n = 100